1. Affordability

 • Affordable and accessible health insurance for all eligible Pennsylvanians is a top priority for Pennie.

 • As a result of federal policies to address affordability, Pennie has experienced an enrollment increase of 50% since 2021.
-Half a million Pennsylvanians are enrolled with Pennie.
+Pennie enrollment reached its highest point at over half a million total enrollees in 2025.

 • Federal Premium Tax Credits have been an important aspect of affordability for marketplace enrollees since the adoption of the Affordable Care Act.

 • Since 2021, Enhanced Premium Tax Credits (EPTC) totaling $600 million annually were made available to make coverage more affordable for enrollees.
-These tax credits are set to expire December 31, 2025 unless Congress acts.
+Because they may no longer be available, Pennie enrollees are expected to see, on average, a 102% increase in premiums.

 Enhanced premium tax credits have made affordable health coverage a reality for many Pennsylvanians for the first time.
 Without them, costs will rise sharply, forcing nearly half a million people to choose between their health and their financial security.
 Keeping these tax credits in place means Pennsylvanians can continue to access essential care and protect themselves from medical debt—benefits that ripple through our families, communities, and the entire healthcare system.